pramodhyadav/FlyAway_phase2/README.md

 General info
 A small flight booking demo project in JAVA

-Using the application
-Home displays the application name (FlyAway) and two options - Book Flights and Admin Panel Acces
+In the beginning, Home displays the application name (FlyAway) and the options for the user to choose to search and list the flights available and to login as a admin.

-Book Flights -
+Admin Login:-
+Admin dashboard is accessed with a pre-set username and password.
+Admin can see all entries in database table.
+Admin can change his password after Login.
+Search for Flight:-
 The user enters flight details (date, source, destination, travellers).
 A query is sent to the remote database to fetch related flights and displayed to user.
 The User enters other details and proceeds to book the flight.

-Admin -
-Admin dashboard is accessed with a preset username and password.
-Admin can see all entries in database table.
-Admin can change his password after Login
-Technologies
+List all Flights:-
+The available flights on the database of this application will be listed upon choosing this option
 Frontend - JSP, HTML, CSS, Bootstrap
 Backend - JAVA Servlets
 Database - MySQL - Hosted on a remote server at AWS RDS